bankstore-fr/python-blockly-runner/README.rst

 * Basic text: create a text variable.
 * Variable management: set a variable, access a variable, change a number variable by a delta.

+The following exceptions can be raised:

+* ``UndefinedVariable`` if you try to access a variable before it is defined.

 Contributions are welcomed to help us go further.